cube-soft/cube.pdf/Applications/Pages/Documents/English/Readme.md

 ![CubePDF Page overview](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdfpage/overview.en.png)

 CubPDF Page is a software for merging or splitting existing PDF and image files.
-You can also add various PDF metadata and encryption settings to the merged or split PDF file.
+You can also add various PDF metadata and security settings to the merged or split PDF file.
 To use CubPDF Page, first add PDF or image files you wish to merge or split to the file list on the main window.
 There are two ways to add PDF files:

 1. Click the **Open** button and choose from the popup dialog.
 2. Drag&Drop PDF and/or image files to be merged or split to the file list on the main window.